RajeshKGangwar/Helmet-Detection-TFOD/README.md

 ## Overview
 This is a Simple App for detecting whether a person is wearing helmet or not.
 The App has been Designed using Python and flask Api.
-The model is created by Transfer learning approach, a pretrained model as sssd_mobilenet_v1 is used for model building.
+The model is created by Transfer learning approach, a pretrained model as __sssd_mobilenet_v1__ is used for model building. <br>
 The App Captures live frame from webcam/device camera and returns the value of bounding boxes with confidence score if the person is wearing the helmet.

 ## Technical Aspect